band-it75/dmx/DMXControl3_DDF.md

 Structure for procedures using `<set>`, `<hold>` and `<restore>`.

 ### `ColorChannelType` and `EmptyType`
 Utility types used for colour channels and inheritance.
+The `dmxchannel` attribute is optional so placeholder nodes can be specified without a DMX address when a fixture lacks certain base colours.

 ## DMX Options
 The schema supports several DMX options.
 Below are common patterns.